ProjectAthenia/www/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.9.2

+Another little one!
+This simply fixed a bug in the index searching.
+To update to this version simply copy over the file `src/elm/Utilities/SearchField.elm`.

 ## 0.9.1

 Simple one!
 Simply copy over `src/elm/Utilities/ModelHelpers.elm` in order to fix a bug with some model decoders